Bengali Language Movement (Manbhum): Background

+1903 linguistic map by George Abraham Grierson showing Manbhum as part of the Bengali-speaking region, bordering Magahi- and Odia-speaking areas.

 Bengali-Hindi language variation in Manbhum (1901-1951): Bengali speakers, historically over 60%, declined between 1931–1951, while Hindi speakers grew by 25% from their usual 10–20%.
 Other languages, mainly Santali, remained steady.

 The Partition of Bengal was started in 1905, and, as an effect of that, a new state, Bihar-Odisha, was formed.
 The Manbhum District was included to the Bihar-Odisha.
 The whole district started protesting against the inclusion.
 The language movement or Bhasa Andolon had started as a demand to include Manbhum District as a part of Bengal.

 At the time of independence of India in 1947, Manbhum district was a part of Bihar.
 From 1948 Bengali speaking peoples of Manbhum district started suffering as restrictions on Bengali language as well as forcible imposition of Hindi language over Bengali speaking people had started.
 Bengali officers of Manbhum district were transferred to the others districts of Bihar, D.I. of school issued notice to teach Hindi from Primary classes, Bengali department was closed in zilla school.
 Installation of notice board in Hindi language become Compulsory for the schools and business establishment.
 Presenting the Domicile Certificate became mandatory for the Bengalis of Manbhum District.
 Hindi was declared as official language of Manbhum District.